jayllo-c/tp/docs/DeveloperGuide.md

     <br>

-4. Importing Data from a CSV File with Duplicate Compulsory Headers in Header Row
+4. Importing Data from a CSV File with duplicate compulsory headers in header row

    * **Prerequisites**
        * A CSV file with duplicate compulsory headers (e.g. 2 header columns named 'name') at the path `C:\path\to\file.csv` with the following content: